Scaia-ai/AIAdvisor/AITutor.md

   * Prepare the student for lessons that are coming up
   * Create training materials in case they do not exist
 * It also needs to write materials

+## Implementation
+* All video input is transcribed and converted to text
+* All slide and PDF input converted to text
+* Input is broken into meaningful paragraphs that are neither too large nor too small
+* The paragraphs are stored in a semantic vector ddatabase such as Pinecone
+* The dialog flow can be implemented with multi-agent system like CrewAI
+* One can also borrow some elements of dialog construction from framework RASA
+* The overall success can be implemented with a framework W&B
+* Scaling to be done in the cloud with functions (Azure or Google) or lambdas (Amazon)